Previous Soldier's Profile Soldier's Profile Home Page 16th OVI Home Page Next Soldier's Profile

 Military Career

-captured: December 29, 1862 Battle of Chickasaw Bayou, Vicksburg, Mississippi
+captured: December 29, 1862 Private Company D place: Battle of Chickasaw Bayou, Vicksburg, Mississippi

-rejoined regiment: abt.
-October 26, 1863 probably New Orleans, Louisiana
+re-joined regiment: abt.
+October 26, 1863 place: probably New Orleans, Louisiana

 Additional Details

-* Detailed information provided by Mike Dooley, husband of William St. Clair's great great grandaughter.
-Thanks Mike!
+Detailed information and images provided by Mike Dooley, husband of William St. Clair's great great grandaughter.

-Update 5/31/2012: Thanks to information provided by Mike Dooley, it is now known that several, if not many 16th Ohio soldiers captured at Chickasaw Bayou were held in this "prison".
-This includes the web author's great great grandfather, Milton Mills, Captain of Company D, who was there for a few days before they moved him, being an officer, to other "accomodations".
+Update 5/31/2012: Thanks to information provided by Mike Dooley, it is now known that several, if not many 16th Ohio soldiers captured at Chickasaw Bayou were held in this prison.

 Description of Capture and Imprisonment of Pvt.
 William St. Clair

-The following was transcribed from a General Affadavit taken from Capt.
+The following was transcribed from a General Affidavit taken from Capt.
 Milton Mills in support of a claim for federal soldier's pension made by William St. Clair:

 State of Ohio, County of Muskingum.